Day, Swing and Hybrid Trading Systems Workshops With Ken Long

 This course..." takes all the basic material that supports the core, swing, day trading, and hybrid trading.
 What is a frog box?
 That applies to different styles of trading.
 How do we analyze a histogram of trading results?
 What do I mean by a dragon and a river?
 Why have you chosen to adapt the way you have?
 All of those will go into a basic training course.
 That would either be a refresher for someone or an introduction to trading for others."

 About Your Instructor

 Ken Long holds a Doctor of Management in Organizational Development from Colorado Tech University, an MS in Systems Management from the University of Southern California, and a BA in Asian History from Michigan State University.

-In the 1990s Ken began investing in mutual funds, and has grown over the last fifteen years into an outstanding big-picture thinker and tactical trader.
+In the 1990s Ken began investing in mutual funds and has grown over the years into an outstanding big-picture thinker and tactical trader.

 Dr. Long is also a natural-born teacher.
 A retired Lieutenant Colonel in the Army, Ken now teaches at the Army Command and General Staff College and Colorado Tech University doctoral program.

 His dynamic trading workshops, in collaboration with the Van Tharp Institute, include Adaptive Swing Trading, Day Trading Systems, Hybrid Trading, and two video workshops covering swing trading and long-term core systems.
 He has evolved his strategies over the years and teaches his latest advancements in his workshops.
 Ken distinguishes himself from being “just” a great trader because he also constantly sharpens his skills as a teacher, coach, and mentor.